summerspringwei/souffle-ae/README.md

 #### Hardware：
 An linux server with
+* an Intel CPU with at least 8 physical cores.
 * an NVIDIA A100 Tensor Core GPU,
-* at least 128GB memory and
+* at least 128GB memory,
-* an Intel CPU with at least 8 physical cores.
+* at least 150GB disk capacity and
 * High-bandwidth network access is also required as we need to download about 50 GB software and docker images to build the experimental environments.

 #### Software: